Introduction

 MUSIC

-We use the North Yorkshire Music Scheme of Learning to teach music.
+We use Charanga’s Musical School Programme to teach music.
 All children receive the required National Curriculum teaching of music that includes both making and appreciating music.
 Classes have regular singing and music making sessions.
 There are also opportunities for children to learn to play accordion, cello, violin, keyboard, brass, woodwind and guitar.
 All children in key stage two learn to play the ukulele with their class as part of the Wider Opportunities music programme.

 DESIGN & TECHNOLOGY